Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Results

 The differential cross-sections for inclusive \zzjj{} production in the VBS-enhanced region as a function of \mfl{}, \mjj, \Dphijj{}, \cosTS{}, \pTfljj{}, and \STfljj{} are shown in Figures \ref{fig:unfolded-vbsenh-masses}, \ref{fig:unfolded-vbsenh-angles}, and \ref{fig:unfolded-vbsenh-qcdvar}.
 The differential cross-sections as a function of \mfl{} and \mjj{} are examples of observables that are typically used to study vector-boson scattering processes.
 The differential cross-sections as a function of \cosTS{} are sensitive to the polarisation of the leading $Z$ boson candidate, whereas the differential cross-section as a function of \Dphijj{} is sensitive to the charge-conjugation and parity structure of the $WWZ$ and $WWZZ$ interactions.
 The differential cross-sections as a function of \pTfljj{} and \STfljj{} are sensitive to the higher-order real emission of quarks and gluons from the \zzjj{} processes.
 Differential cross-sections as a function of other kinematic variables (or in the VBS-suppressed region) are presented in the Appendix.

 The data are compared with two theoretical predictions, constructed from \mglo{} for the EW \zzjj{} process and either \sherpa{} or \mgnlo{} for the strong \zzjj{} process.
 Scale uncertainties in each \zzjj{} prediction are estimated by varying the renormalisation and factorisation scales used in the matrix-element calculation independently by a factor of 0.5 or 2.0.
-Uncertainties in the \zzjj{} predictions due to PDFs are estimated by reweighting the nominal sample to reproduce the 100 variations of the NNPDF PDF sets (including the associated \alphas{} variations) and taking the RMS of these variations; the impact of PDF-related uncertainties are found to be much smaller than the impact of scale uncertainties.
+Uncertainties in the \zzjj{} predictions due to PDFs are estimated for \sherpa{} by reweighting the nominal sample to reproduce the 100 variations of the NNPDF PDF sets (including the associated \alphas{} variations) and taking the RMS of these variations, and for \mglo{} following the PDF4LHC recommendations.
+The impact of PDF-related uncertainties are found to be much smaller than the impact of scale uncertainties.

 The prediction obtained using \sherpa{} for strong \zzjj{} production is found to be in satisfactory agreement with the data for all measured distributions in the VBS-enhanced region.
 However, the prediction obtained using \mglo{} for strong \zzjj{} production is found to underestimate the inclusive \zzjj{} cross-section in all distributions, but the disagreement is especially noticeable at low \mjj{}, low \mfl{} and low $|\Dphijj{}|$.
 The central values of the \sherpa{} prediction are also below the data, but the agreement with data is improved for \sherpa{} due to the larger theoretical uncertainty in the prediction as estimated from scale variations.
 The formal accuracy of the calculations is similar, but not identical.
 Both the predictions are accurate at LO in QCD for the \zzjj{} final state.
 However, \sherpa{} simulates additional jet activity at LO in QCD whereas \mglo{} relies on the \pythia{} parton shower, which is only accurate to leading logarithm.
 This may have an impact because the event selection identifies the two `tagging' jets as the highest transverse momentum jets that satisfy $\eta_{j_1} \times \eta_{j_2} < 0$, which may select the third-highest transverse momentum jet in some instances.